How to Make an Offer on a House in 2021

 However, by asking the sellers to stop marketing the property to avoid being gazumped, this will indicate you’re a serious buyer.
 You will need to make your offer subject to survey because if your property survey shows any damage to the condition of the house, you can then further negotiate the price.

 Remember, the purchase isn't legally binding after the offer has been accepted.
-It’s not legally binding until after exchanging contracts when the purchase is official.
+A Memorandum of Sale will be drafted by the seller's estate agent, but the offer is not legally binding until after exchanging contracts when the purchase is official.
 You can’t back out of buying the house after this stage without potentially losing your deposit.

 Next Steps of Buying a House